coogle/demo/README.md

 If you'd like to change the IP you can edit the VagrantConfig.json file in the repository prior to running that command.

+This application has been tested using the latest version of Chrome, I make no promises that the code has been debugged to work in Firefox and wouldn't be surprised at all if it broke in IE entirely.

 The app
 -------